AlexeyBoiko/DgrmJS/README.md

 # DgrmJS

-DgrmJS is a JavaScript library for creating SVG diagrams.
+DgrmJS is a JavaScript library for creating SVG diagram editors.
 The main goal of the library is to set up workflows in BPM (Business Process Management) systems.

 - Works on desktop and mobile